-As we study the book of Esther, we will need to watch for tapping toes.
-Quick frames, with meaningful but subtle detail, will be priceless.
+As we study the book of Esther, we will need to watch for subtle but meaningful details.
 Esther's literary genre is considered historical narrative by conservative scholars.
-Part of what this means is that the author doesn't give his opinion about the characters' actions; rather, he allows us to interpret those actions based on the unfolding story.
-He describes what happens rather than prescribing what we should do or how we should feel as a result.
+This means the author doesn't give his opinion about the characters' actions; rather, he allows us to interpret those actions based on the unfolding story.
+He describes what happens rather than telling us what we should do or how we should feel.